Phantas0s/devdash/README.md

 # Why using DevDash?

 * All the metrics you specifically need, at one place.
-* Pull data from Google Analytics and Google Search Console.
+* Pull data from Github, Google Analytics or Google Search Console.
 More services to come!
 * Unlimited amount of different dashboards with different configurations.
 * Widgets' data refreshed automatically.
 * A huge amount of flexibility compared to other terminal dashboards: